Vikings are one of the most instantly recognizable ancient civilizations.

 He symbolizes wisdom, both of the mundane and esoteric variety.

 You may prefer his counterpart Frigg, the goddess of motherhood, foresight, and wisdom.

-Another popular Viking tattoo is Freya, the goddess of sex, fertility, and gold.
+Another popular Viking tattoo is Freya, the goddess of fecundity and gold.

 You can see how an artist would have fun imagining her.

-Even without a background in Norse mythology, you may have heard of Odin.
+Even without a background in Norse culture, you may have heard of Odin.

 He’s the god of gods, the “all-father” of Norse legend.

-As he is many people’s entry point into Viking gods, Odin tattoos are quite popular.
+As he is many people’s entry point into Viking deities, Odin tattoos are quite popular.